 Looking to branch even further out into the Pacific?
 South Pacific cruises of 15 nights or more offer a wide range of combinations some which may feature visits to Tahiti, Hawaii or even trans Pacific, including many options for premium and luxury cruise lines.

-There are a number of cruise lines that can only take you to the South Pacific islands during the summer months, with their ships heading to other parts of the world in April of each year.
+There are a number of cruise lines that can only take you on South Pacific cruises during the summer months, with their ships heading to other parts of the world in April of each year.
 Most popular of these are Royal Caribbean cruises, Celebrity cruises and Holland America.
-If you’re looking for year-round island escapes your cruise lines of choice are Princess cruises, Carnival cruises and P&O Cruises Australia.
+If you’re looking for year-round South Pacific cruises. your cruise lines of choice are Princess cruises, Carnival cruises and P&O Cruises Australia.
 Alternatively, if you’re wanting to spoil yourself, there are a number of luxury cruises in the South Pacific operated by Seabourn, Oceania and Regent.
-Ships from these cruise lines tend to be in our waters very fleetingly, so if a luxury South Pacific cruise is what you’re looking for, make sure to book your cabin early.
+Ships from these cruise lines tend to be in our waters very fleetingly, so if luxury South Pacific cruises are what you’re looking for, make sure to book your cabin early.

 New Caledonia and Vanuatu